preto-phil/preto-phil/README.md

          - Week 2
   - Create Tutor Web Page using HTML, CSS and Vanilla JS
   - Create Gym Log Book using React
-  - Create Alarm App
+  - Create Productivity Timer and Tracker
-      - Web app using React
-      - Mobile app using React Native
+  - Create Alarm App using REact Native
 - 🤝 I’m open to any collaboration.